jnguyen4103/CSE-3902-Project/README.md

 Goriya: Will move and throw boomerangs, can damage link by either running into him or hitting him  with a boomerang.<br/>
 Aquamentus: The green dragon which only faces one direction.
 Fires 3 fire balls at link. <br/>
 Gel: Moves and deals 1 damage.<br/>
-Blade Traps: when link is detected above/below or left/right of the trap the trap activates and pursues closes the distance <br/>
+Blade Traps: when link is detected above/below or left/right of the trap the trap activates and pursues closes the distance. <br/>

 ### Custom Monsters:
-Zol: Explodes on death or when it gets near Link<br/>
+Zol: Explodes on death or when it gets near Link.<br/>
-Lynel: Throws a sword beam at Link or charges him if he gets close<br/>
+Lynel: Throws a sword beam at Link or charges him if he gets close.<br/>
-Darknut: Walks to Link's last location and charges Link when he gets close<br/>
+Darknut: Walks to Link's last location and charges Link when he gets close.<br/>

 ### Description of Known Bugs:
 When the game resets the sound of effect that is played is slightly altered for a couple of seconds then goes back to normal.